 Hot Meal Option #7 – Combination Stove like the Volcano Portable Stove – For Exterior Use Only

 There are new products on the market that can be used with several different fuels, such as the Volcano Portable Stove, which works with charcoal, propane or wood.
-Fairly small and portable (Weight = 19lbs, Footprint when open.
-19.5″ diameter circle), this would be a nice option to have on hand to take advantage of whatever fuel you have available.
+Fairly small and portable (Weight = 4lbs, Footprint when open.
+17″ diameter circle), this would be a nice option to have on hand to take advantage of whatever fuel you have available.

 Another interesting option that I just spotted on Amazon.com is the EcoZoom Stove, which can use wood, biomass, or charcoal.
-If I ever have a chance to do a review and giveaway on this one, I’d be on it like a hobo on a ham sandwich.
+You can check out my review here – Ecozoom Rocket Stove Review – Portable Cooking with Multiple Fuels.

 Hot Meal Option #8 – Large Propane Burner/Deep Fryer – For Exterior Use Only

-A better option in warmer, sunnier climates, solar cookers can be used to make everything from baked goods to main dishes.
+A better option in warmer, sunnier climates, a solar oven can be used to do everything from bake bread to cooking main dishes.
 Designs range from a tire tube with a piece of plexiglass over the top to heavy duty commercial cookers and solar distillers.
 Solar heat can also be used to dry foods.
-Check out “Getting Started with Solar Cooking” and “Getting Started with Home Food Drying” for more information.

 Hot Meal Option #10 – Wood Cook Stove or Masonry Stove with Bake Oven